Delhi School of Economics

-Delhi School of Economics (DSE), popularly referred to as D School, is an institution of higher learning within the Delhi University.
+Delhi School of Economics (DSE), popularly referred to as D School, is a prestigious institution of higher learning within the Delhi University.
 The Delhi School of Economics is situated in University of Delhi's North Campus in Maurice Nagar.
 Established in 1949, the campus of the Delhi School of Economics houses the University of Delhi's departments of Economics, Sociology, Geography and Commerce, as well as the Ratan Tata Library.
 Out of the four academic departments, the Departments of Economics, Sociology and Geography come under the Faculty of Social Sciences, while the Department of Commerce comes under the Faculty of Commerce and Business Studies.

 Many of its former faculty members and alumni have gone ahead to become economists, social scientists, writers, heads of states and journalists.
 It presently offers multiple post graduate and doctoral level programmes in a wide range of disciplines.

 Campus

 The Delhi School of Economics campus is situated in University of Delhi's North Campus in Maurice Nagar.
 It is surrounded by other institutions and constituent colleges of the University of Delhi, such as Ramjas College, The Faculty of Management Studies, St. Stephen's College, KMC and Hindu College.
 Three constituent departments of the Faculty of Social Sciences - Economics, Sociology and Geography- lie within the Delhi School of Economics campus.
 It additionally also houses the Department of Commerce, which is a part of the Faculty of Commerce and Business Studies, and the Ratan Tata Library.